bockmancheung/bockmancheung.github.io/_pages/about.md

 Mathematics
 ------
-I'm interested in general abstract nonsense (algebraic topology/algebraic geometry), but I'd love to look into the analysis/dynamical systems side.
+I'm interested in general abstract nonsense (algebraic topology/algebraic geometry), but I'd love to look into the analysis side.

 Resources I find most useful for a first course in algebra: <br>
 * Algebra, Artin <br>